-Ever since Serial made true-crime obsessives of us all back in 2014, we’ve been eagerly seeking our next fix, and Netflix’s latest docu-series The Keepers will provide just that.
+Ever since Serial made true-crime obsessives of us all back in 2014, we’ve been eagerly seeking our next fix, and Netflix’s latest must-watch series The Keepers will provide just that.

-The case came back into the spotlight in the 90s, when a former student of Sister Cathy’s came forward to reveal that she had been sexually abused by the high school’s chaplain.
-As part of her testimony, she revealed she was taken to Sister Cathy’s body and told: ‘See what happens when you say bad things about people.’
-Despite this statement from so-called ‘Jane Doe’ and the testimony of other victims and witnesses, no one was ever held accountable.
+Sister Cathy's case came back into the spotlight in the 90s, when one of her former students came forward to reveal that she had been sexually abused by the high school’s chaplain, Father Joseph Maskell.
+In an utterly chilling testimony, this so-called 'Jane Doe' recalled being shown the nun's body - months before the official discovery by police.
+'You see what happens when you say bad things about people?' the chaplain reportedly told her.
+Despite this statement, and the testimony of other victims and witnesses, no one was ever held accountable for the abuse.

 Netflix's latest series isn't just a typical 'whodunnit': as well as asking 'Who killed Sister Cathy,' it seeks to uncover the truth about decades-long allegations of sex abuse in the Catholic Church.
 Making A Murderer meets Spotlight, if you will, asking uncomfortable questions about abuse of power and endemic corruption.
 As the trailer puts it, 'this story is not the nun's killing.
 The story is the cover up of the nun's story.'

 At the heart of the show are Gemma Hoskins and Abbie Schaub, two former students at Keough High School who were among the pupils taught by Sister Cathy back in the Sixties.
 Now retired, the pair are determined to shed further light upon the murder that has troubled them their whole lives, using social media to re-connect with the friends, relatives and Baltimore citizens that have been affected by the case.
 Their line of investigation is clear: did Sister Cathy learn 'too much' about the horrific goings on at the school, and did this eventually result in her death?